rahul122345/CodeMind/README.md

 ---

-**DEV-MIND™** - Elevate your development process with AI-powered reflection and intelligent code analysis.
+**CODE-MIND™** - Elevate your development process with AI-powered reflection and intelligent code analysis.

 *Built with ❤️ for developers, by developers.*